Last updated on September 14th, 2025 at 09:13 am

 3. Swirl them in the water for at least 30 seconds, making sure they remain submerged by at least an inch of water.
 Soaking for several minutes is another option if you have the time.

-4. Rinse thoroughly while gently scrubbing under cool running water; use a vegetable brush for less delicate produce.
+4. Rinse thoroughly while gently scrubbing under cool running water.
+For produce less delicate than strawberries, use a vegetable brush.

 5. Pat dry with a clean towel or allow to air-dry.

 This simple, inexpensive method is one of the best ways to make your strawberries—and other produce—safer to eat.
-And if you’re wondering how to wash strawberries with baking soda without affecting their taste or texture, you have nothing to worry about.
+And if you’re wondering if this without affecting their taste or texture, you have nothing to worry about.
 I can attest that you won’t notice any difference.

-Do not wash strawberries until right before eating or using.
-Excess water will cause them to spoil quicker.
+• Do not wash strawberries until just before eating or using.
+Excess water will cause them to spoil faster.

 Cleaning strawberries FAQ